AllyWalk/OpenFi/README.md

 3. Transaction validation through SMS (OTP).
 4. Automatic synchronization when internet is available.
 5. Transaction history for each user.
 6. Data encryption and account security.

+## What is your simple architecture/stack?

+---
+## Who will be responsible for building each part?

+- **Mayra Capetillo González** – Mobile frontend (Flutter) and user experience design.
+- **Leonardo Medina Castañeda** – Backend (Node.js/NestJS) and business logic APIs.
+- **Noé Quintero Águila** – Database (PostgreSQL/Firebase) and data modeling.
+- **Pedro Escalera Tavares** – Cloud infrastructure and SMS/OTP integration.